Boise State wraps up a cross-country road trip Monday, at Loyola Marymount

 The video series begins with an overview of the 2014 seniors by the three Bronco coaches who were with them all four years.
 Head coach Leon Rice, associate head coach Jeff Linder and assistant coach John Rillie share their thoughts in the video below.

-John Rillie is in his fifth season with Boise State men's basketball, and his fourth as an assistant coach.
+John Rillie just finished his fifth season with Boise State men's basketball, and his fourth as an assistant coach.

 Rillie, who is responsible for the development of the Broncos' perimeter players, spent the 2010-11 season as the director of basketball operations.